KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 2. The Bell E hold without hit - 993
 3. Rainslasher E hold with one hit - 902
 4. The Bell E hold with one hit - 1010
-5. Rainslasher E hold with electro aura - 1083
+5. Rainslasher E hold with Electro aura - 1083
 6. The Bell E hold with visible shield - 1010

 **Significance:**